oracle-livelabs/pts/ords-mobile/introduction/introduction.md

 - **Lab 1 : Provision an Autonomous Database (ADW or ATP)**
 - **Lab 2 : Develop Mobile Apps using Oracle REST Data Services**

-Estimated Lab Time: 2 hours
+Estimated Time: 2 hours

 ## Acknowledgements

 - **Author** - Valentin Leonard Tabacaru
 - **Last Updated By/Date** - Valentin Leonard Tabacaru, Principal Product Manager, DB Product Management, Sep 2021

-## Need Help?
+## Need help?

 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.